 Employment contracts define the working relationship between an employer and an employee and outline the terms and conditions of employment, the employee’s job responsibilities, and the manner in which the employee may be separated from their employment.
 Compensation, insurance, retirement benefits, stock options and restrictive covenants can all be part of an employment contract.
 Negotiating the terms of an employment contract requires knowledge and experience that is best provided by an experienced employment lawyer.

-At the Cherry Hill employment law firm of McOmber & McOmber, PC, our experienced and reputable employment lawyers are dedicated to helping our clients enter into employment contracts that are reasonable and legally sound.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA our experienced and reputable employment lawyers are dedicated to helping our clients enter into employment contracts that are reasonable and legally sound.
 There are many terms that can be defined in an employment contract.
 Failing to carefully examine the language and terminology used in the agreement can have a negative effect on your future job opportunities and earning potential.
 We help our clients negotiate contracts that are fair and ensure that your legal rights are protected.

 Types of Employment Contracts in New Jersey